kbridenhaag/indonesia.nl/src/en/visa.md

 #### B211A

 -	tourism;
-- an emergency and essential work;
-- a business meeting;
+-	medical assistance, food support, and humanitarian aid;
+-	business meeting at a head-, or representative office (not to supervise production activities of producers/sellers);
+-	business discussion, negotiation, signing business contract (not to supervise production activities of producers/sellers);
-- purchase of goods;
+-	purchase of goods (not to supervise production activities of producers/sellers);
-- a medical, food, and humanitarian aid worker; and
+-	a governmental visit;
+-	visiting places or activities in the framework of official government duties related to the G20;
 -	a crew member who joins the vessel in Indonesia;
+-	transit;
+-	participating in sport related activities at the invitation of the Indonesian government, international championships, or sport related activities by international sports organizations.

 #### B211B
-- a probationary period for foreign workers;
+-	probationary period for foreign workers;
+-	essential work/emergency: to carry out unplanned work that cannot be delegated/authorized to other people in the context of dealing with incidents caused by, natural disasters, main engine damage, or riots and are required to be handled immediately to avoid fatal losses for the company and/or the community in general

 ####  B211C
 - journalism / making a movie

+#### Additional information

+-	Single-Entry Visitor Visa (Index B211A, B211B, B211C) __issued before 16 April 2022__ can only be granted a __one-time extension__ of the Stay Permit with a maximum of 60 (sixty) days.
+The applicant must apply at the immigration office and pay a Stay Permit fee of IDR 2,000,000.
+-	Single-Entry Visitor Visa (Index B211A, B211B, B211C) __issued from 16 April 2022__ (valid for a stay of 60 or 180 days) __cannot be granted a Stay Permit extension__.
+-	Foreigners or Sponsors can still apply for a Visitor Visa within the Indonesian Territory (onshore visa) through the [Online Visa Approval application](https://visa-online.imigrasi.go.id/).

 ### Temporary stay visa (12 months)